 - Ability to obtain a valid Massachusetts motor vehicle operator's license and the ability to be insured by the College's automobile liability insurer

 - Ability to be warranted as a Special State Police Officer by Massachusetts State Police

-- Successful completion of annual fitness for duty assessments; including a background investigation, a psychological evaluation, and a medical release
+- Successful completion of various fit for duty assessments; including a comprehensive background investigation, a psychological evaluation, and a medical examination

 - Must be able to remain on feet for extended periods, stoop, kneel, crouch, lift, carry, push, pull, and climb stairs, balance, walk, and run

 - Must be able to access all facilities, on foot, to respond to emergency calls for service to include the upper-most floors of campus buildings when elevators are not available

 - Must be able to conduct visual surveillance of individuals and surroundings

 - Must be physically able to operate Department equipment